How to Fill Slow Days at Your Car Wash

 Why Broad Discounting Is the Wrong Tool

-The instinct when a business goes quiet is to discount.
+The instinct when business goes quiet is to discount.
 Put a sign out front.
-Run a social post.
 Drop the full-service price by $5 and see what happens.
-This feels like it should work because it reduces the price barrier.
-In practice, it reduces the barrier for everyone — including the Saturday customers who were going to show up anyway and will now expect the lower price permanently.
+It feels like it should work because it reduces the price barrier.

 The Psychology of a Slow-Day Nudge